Disobedient

 Daily Mail

-Elizabeth Fremantle is the critically acclaimed author of four Tudor historical novels: Queen's Gambit (soon to be the feature film, Firebrand), Sisters of Treason, Watch the Lady and The Girl in the Glass Tower.
+Elizabeth Fremantle is the critically acclaimed author of four Tudor historical novels: Firebrand (formerly Queen’s Gambit), Sisters of Treason, Watch the Lady and The Girl in the Glass Tower.
 As E.C.
-Fremantle she has written two gripping historical thrillers: The Poison Bed and The Honey and the Sting.
-Her most recent novel, Disobedient, is a gripping feminist retelling of the life of seventeenth-century Italian painter Artemisia Gentileschi.
+Fremantle she has written two historical thrillers: The Poison Bed and The Honey and the Sting.
+Her most recent novel, Disobedient, is a feminist retelling of the life of seventeenth-century Italian painter Artemisia Gentileschi.
 She lives in London.